 Fibrinogen Structure – Function

-The heart of Fibriantâ€™s science and technology is fibrinogen, a soluble blood protein that can rapidly be converted into an insoluble three-dimensional fibrin network.
-In vivo this conversion takes place as a result of tissue injury and / or blood vessel damage that triggers the coagulation cascade which ultimately leads to the generation of thrombin.
-Active thrombin releases small peptides from fibrinogen, activating sites by which the now fibrin monomer molecules can interact with each other and assemble into fibrin polymer strands, which subsequently become integrated into the insoluble three dimensional fibrin network (see Fig 1)
+At the heart of Fibriant’s science and technology is Fibrinogen, a soluble blood protein that can rapidly be converted into an insoluble three-dimensional Fibrin network.
+In vivo this conversion takes place as a result of tissue injury and blood vessel damage that triggers the coagulation cascade which ultimately leads to the generation of Thrombin.
+Active Thrombin releases small peptides from Fibrinogen, activating sites by which the now Fibrin monomer molecules can interact with each other and assemble into Fibrin polymer strands, which subsequently become integrated into the insoluble three-dimensional Fibrin network.